-Bermuda buttercup (Oxalis pes-caprae) is a close cousin of creeping woodsorrel.
+Bermuda buttercup is a close cousin of creeping woodsorrel.
 It prefers full sun and grows up to 14 inches tall.
 It has the same three-leafed clover appearance, but will sometimes have spots on the leaves.
 It produces yellow flowers in late winter to early spring.

 Woodsorrel can easily take over a lawn and it's important you remove it before it sets seed.
 Try to remove it in winter, when it's dormant.
 Mowing is ineffective because the plant can still grow and set seeds because it's low-growing.
 Pull dormant plants out of the ground and then dig or till the area to break up the roots.
 Repeat this whenever you see new seedlings.